-My classroom setup process consists of 5 major steps and each post is going to focus on a different step and I'll tie them back together here.
+My classroom setup process consists of 5 major steps.
+Therefore, each post is going to focus on a different step and I'll tie them back together here.
 Here are the steps I'm going to focus on:

 Step 1: Getting to Know Your Students

-For me, the first step is always getting to know your students.
+I believe you have to get to know the students as your first step .
 You can read why I think knowing your students first is essential for autism classroom setup in this post.
 It's the first in the 10-step method for setting up a special education classroom.
-I use a Teaching Intervention Plan to get to know the students as well as to plan out how their instruction needs to be delivered.
+So, I use a Teaching Intervention Plan to get to know the students as well as to plan out how their instruction needs to be delivered.